Basic Information for Duke students Interested in Business School

 Admissions decisions at various schools are made in different ways.
 In general, there are two sets of factors which are considered in the admission process.
 The first set of factors is the objective ones, that is, undergraduate grades and the score on the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 The undergraduate transcript is a major criterion and will be among the first considered.
 In most cases, it will not automatically make a decision affirmative or negative, but it will be scrutinized carefully and considered.
 Rather than immediately accepting or rejecting an application on the basis of a grade point average (GPA), business schools delve into the record and make note of courses taken, strengths and weaknesses of the total program, and grade patterns.
 The objective factors at most schools, together count for about fifty to sixty percent of the admission decision.

 The second set of factors used is the subjective aspects of the application.
-These include demonstrated leadership ability, participation in various worthwhile activities, relevant work experience, and evidence of potential contributions to the business world.
+These include demonstrated leadership ability, participation in various worthwhile activities, relevant work experience, essays, personal interview, recommendations, and evidence of potential contributions to the business world.
 In general, subjective factors comprise about forty to fifty percent of the admissions decision.
 The objective factors are important, but subjective factors are given serious consideration.
-Lastly, the personal interview is being used more and more by schools in the admissions decision.
-Most applicants welcome the opportunity to present themselves personally.

 (5) What about recommendations?